KDE/digikam-doc/color_management/camera_profiles.rst

 Why doesn't the image produced by RAW converters like `Libraw <https://www.libraw.org/>`_ look like the embedded preview displayed by digiKam?
 All digital camera images start out as RAW files, whether or not the camera allows the user the option to save the image as a RAW file.
 When you ask the camera to save Jpegs instead of RAW files, the camera uses its on-board processor to convert the RAW file to a Jpeg.
 That embedded preview is what your final image would have looked like if you had set your camera to save Jpegs instead of RAW files.

-Canon for example offers the user several picture styles - neutral, standard, portrait, landscape, and so forth - that determine what kind of processing will be done to the RAW image file to produce the final image, whether or not the processing is done "in-camera" or later, using the proprietary Canon software.
+Canon for example offers the user several picture styles - neutral, standard, portrait, landscape, and so forth - that determine what kind of processing will be done to the RAW image file to produce the final image, whether or not the processing is done *in-camera* or later, using the proprietary Canon software.
 This processing software does give the user additional control, but still manipulates the RAW image file in accordance with the chosen picture style.
 Most of the Canon picture styles add a heavy S-curve and extra color saturation to give the picture more *pop*.
 Even if you choose the *neutral* picture style (the Canon picture style that gives you the least modified tonality); and select *less contrast*, *less saturation*, *no noise reduction*, and *no sharpening* in the Cannon RAW development software, you will find, if you know what to look for, that an S-curve and also shadow denoising has been applied to your image.

 Libraw which digiKam uses to convert RAW files to image files doesn't add an S-curve to your image tonality.
 Libraw gives you the lights and darks that are actually recorded by the camera sensor.
 Libraw is one of only a handful of RAW developers that actually gives you the *scene-referred* tonality.
 And the Libraw scene-referred image is flat-looking, because the camera sensor records light linearly, whereas our eyes are constantly interacting with our brain to accommodate dim and bright areas in a scene, meaning our brain to some extent *applies an S-curve* to the scene to enable us to better focus in on the areas of particular interest as we look around.